-Proponents say they favor the Sites location because it is not on a major river so it wouldn’t directly affect fish migration.
-Critics say diversions for the reservoir could take more than 60 percent of the Sacramento River flows at given times, with potentially significant impacts on the river’s riparian and aquatic ecosystems and the many fish and wildlife species that depend on those ecosystems.
+Proponents say they favor the project because it would increase the flexibility and reliability of the State Water Project and federal Central Valley Project.
+Though Site Reservoir would not dam a river or block fish migration, critics say diversions for the reservoir could at times take more than 60 percent of the Sacramento River flows, potentially harming the river’s riparian and aquatic ecosystems and the many fish and wildlife species that depend on them.

 - Improve environmental and drinking water quality in the Delta

-If the reservoir were to be built, the surrounding foothills would provide a natural barrier to the basin and facilitate the flooding of the long and narrow Antelope Valley, the 14,000-acre reservoir would be fortified by several dams.
-The main dams, Sites and Golden Gate, would be built across Stone Corral and Funks Creeks.
-Sites Dam, the larger of the two would stand about 310 feet high.
-Six smaller saddle dikes would hold in the north end of the lake, according to Reclamation.
+If the reservoir is built, the foothills would provide a natural barrier to the basin and facilitate the flooding of the long and narrow Antelope Valley.
+The reservoir would be fortified by several dams connecting the hills.
+The main dams, Sites and Golden Gate, would be built across Stone Corral and Funks creeks.
+Sites Dam, the larger of the two, would stand about 310 feet high.
+Six smaller saddle dikes would be built at the north end of the lake, according to Reclamation.

 The reservoir takes its name from a small community in the basin that was home to John Sites, a pioneer rancher in the late 19th century.
 Though the reservoir would inundate the basin, many of its residents support the water storage proposal.